One of the most common questions asked by a new client is: Should I use my own health insurance to pay my medical bills? The answer is always yes.

 Despite the fact that you recover the full amount of the bill, health insurance companies receive huge discounts from medical providers.
 If you don’t use your health insurance, the full balance will be owed by you at the time of your settlement.

 If your health insurance company has already paid their discounted rate, the benefit of that discount is passed along to you.

 Even if your health insurance is entitled to be reimbursed from the proceeds of your settlement because you are in the military, disabled, or your plan requires “subrogation,” you still get the discounted rate.

-Third, even if your health insurance carrier is entitled to be reimbursed from the proceeds of your settlement because you are in the military, you are disabled or your private group health insurance plan requires what is sometimes called ‘subrogation,’ you still get the benefit of the health insurance companies discounted rate.
-When the health insurance company is reimbursed from your settlement, the amount that is paid back to them is significantly less than the full amount of the medical bills.
-You only have to reimburse your health insurance company a fraction of the full amount of the claimed bills.
+When the health insurance company is reimbursed from your settlement, the amount paid to them is significantly less than the full amount of the medical bills.
+You have to reimburse your health insurance company for only a fraction of the full amount of the claimed bills.